-11 This is corroborated by the insignificant of the productivity coefficients in innovation equations (Table 2)
+&lt;sup>13 This is corroborated by the insignificant of the productivity coefficients in innovation equations (Table 2)

-To explore such complementarities, we estimate the influence of exporting status in moderating the effects of innovation propensity and innovation performance on productivity.
-We do this by i) estimating the effect of NTM and NTF innovation propensity conditional on firms' exporting status, and ii) estimating the effect of NTM and NTF innovation performance (i.e. proportion of innovation sales) conditional on firms' exporting status.
-In columns 3 and 4 of Table 3, both the GMM and SUR models show that being a NTM or NTF innovator has a positive productivity impact if the firm is also an exporter and a negative impact if the firm is not.
+Table 3, both the GMM and SUR models show that being a NTM or NTF innovator has a positive productivity impact if the firm is also an exporter and a negative impact if the firm is not.
 Thus, export market participation appears to offset some of the disruption effects of engaging in product innovation since it provides a larger market base on which to spread innovation costs.
 However, subsequent columns of Table 3 show that this moderating effect of export status does not extend to innovation performance.
 That is, higher innovation performance (NTM or NTF) does not increase productivity even if the firm is an exporter.
-This suggests that complementarities between innovation and exporting are more important for innovation performance12.
+This suggests that complementarities between innovation and exporting are more important for innovation propensity than for innovation performance.